Discovering Hidden Hawaii

 Hidden Hawaii: 4 walk routes; Oahu Extension: 3 walk routes

 2 Guides throughout

 Discounts available.
 See Daily Itinerary for more details on activities included.

 Walk Challenge: 1 2 3 4 5

 Jim Brickley has always loved a good adventure and the opportunity to explore.
 Jim enjoys interacting in various environments with different cultures, and welcomes the challenges travel brings.
 His hobbies include motorcycling and scuba diving, as well as hiking and travel.
 He anticipates growing through diverse international encounters that challenge his paradigm of “normal” and looks forward to sharing these learning experiences with you on tour.
-Jim will be leading Discovering Hidden Hawaii along with an assistant from WAI.
+Jim will be assisting Scott on Discovering Hidden Hawaii.

 Click on each day for more details.